-I suppose that I have always been a womanist.
-Even as a young teen, I was captivated by reading Maya Angelou’s, “I Know Why the Caged Bird Sings” and Zora Neale Hurston’s “Their Eyes Were Watching God” because these books acknowledge the desire and longing that is within me to celebrate the beauty of black womanhood.
+I suppose I have always been a womanist.
+Even as a young teen, I was captivated by reading Maya Angelou’s, “I Know Why the Caged Bird Sings” and Zora Neale Hurston’s “Their Eyes Were Watching God” because these books acknowledge the desire and longing within me to celebrate the beauty of black womanhood.
 Unfortunately, when reading these stories, I could also relate to the struggles and difficulties experienced by the characters.
-During my early childhood, my family and I lived in a black working class urban community located in Birmingham, AL. Nevertheless, my entire educational experience came from attending predominately white and upper-class schools.
+During my early childhood, my family and I lived in a black working-class urban community located in Birmingham, AL. Nevertheless, my education came from attending predominately white and upper-class schools.
 These two worlds often collided, yet they both were instrumental in developing and shaping my thought process about what it means to be a black woman living in America during the 21st century.

 "Womanist is to feminist as purple is to lavender."

 Ultimately, the goal is to shine a light on the efforts of black women who seek to uplift other black women.